Exception handling

 # snippet 1: def greeting() print('hello') # snippet 2: num = 5 if num = 4: print('what is going on?!') # snippet 3: greeting = “hi”

-In case you didn't complete the exercises from Importing your own module section, you should be able to do it now.
+In case you didn't complete the exercises from the Importing your own module section, you should be able to do it now.

 Write a function